estevezdo/Thrombectomy-in-Large-Volume-Strokes-SysRev-Metan/README.md

 # Thrombectomy-in-Large-Volume-Strokes-SysRev-Metan
-/Meta-Analysis for RCTs looking at thrombectomy in patients Large Volume Strokes
+Meta-Analysis for RCTs looking at thrombectomy in patients Large Volume Strokes

-/The repository contains databases from extraction following Systematic Review for the proposed study.
+The repository contains databases from extraction following Systematic Review for the proposed study.
 Also contains syntax used for analysis in STATA17 and R